 If only one single Cure of the team is not avaible, the whole team cannot win against the Monster of the Week.
 If they gathered five members, they cannot win with four.
 If they gathered four members, they cannot win with three, etc. And you never win when you're alone unless you're Milky Rose or Cure Moonlight or Cure Ace or the lead Cure in episode 1.
 If you have a duel with a major villain, you'll still win with the Power of Friendship.

 Red Herring: Since Fresh, there is usually at least one character initially hinted to be the Sixth Ranger, but turns out to be this trope.
-At the moment Smile is the only post-Fresh season that is the exception, as it lacks a Sixth Ranger character, while Happiness Charge didn't even try to hide it's Sixth Rangers.
+At the moment Smile and Happiness Chargeare he only post-Fresh exceptions.
+Smile lacks a Sixth Ranger character, while Happiness Charge didn't even try to hide it's Sixth Rangers.

 In Fresh Pretty Cure!, it was thought that the Cures' dancing mentor, Miyuki Chinnen, would become Cure Passion.
 It turned out to be Eas/Setsuna Higashi.

 In HeartCatch Pretty Cure!... this trope is instead parodied.
 Chypre and Coffret went around asking Tsubomi's classmates if they could be the third Precure, even asking a boy, Kenji Ban, to be one (and he daydreamed himself becoming 'Cure Fire').
 Turns out it's Itsuki Myoudouin.